soudk/phys512/project_cherenkov/README.md

 This project investigates the flux of muons underground in SNOLAB.
 A jupyter notebook is written in python to propagate muons through a hypothetical water tank/shield at SNOLAB.
 There are two main files, one investigates the muon flux separately, and the other utilizes Numba/Parallel to ray trace the Cherenkov photon distribution on the toy water shield.

-The Numba notebook will be updated during the week.